csesoc/dashboard/README.md

 dashboard
 =========

-Dashboard website for the socs office
+Dashboard website for the socs office.

+#Setup

+Clone and then run index.php.
+The dashboard requires an internet connection.